 The Walnut Street Bridge served motor vehicles and pedestrian travelers early in its history.
 In 1978, the bridge closed to motor vehicles and fell into disrepair.
 However, the last two decades saw the bridge at the center of a revitalization effort in Chattanooga, refurbishing the Walnut Street Bridge into the majestic pedestrian walkway of today.

-Locals recommend starting your walk at Coolidge Park if you’re on the North Shore.
+If you're exploring Downtown, then be sure to take the walk to the other side to visit Coolidge Park.
 The scenic city park is a favorite among Chattanoogans.
-It features an antique Dentzel carousel with 52 hand-carved animals decorated in gold leaf (and yes, you can ride it).
-In the summer months, families also cross Walnut Street Bridge to enjoy the splash pads at North Shore.
+It features an antique Dentzel carousel with 52 hand-carved animals decorated in gold leaf (and yes, you can ride it for only $1).

-For residents of the North Shore neighborhood, Walnut Street Bridge provides an easy and beautiful walking route to the city’s downtown district.
-Walnut Street Bridge is the sight of activities like the Wine Over Water Festival, the Riverbend Festival, and the Seven Bridges Marathon, among other activities throughout the year.
+Walnut Street Bridge is also the sight of activities like the Wine Over Water Festival, the Riverbend Festival, and the Seven Bridges Marathon, among other activities throughout the year.

 Welcome to America’s Most Amazing Mile!
-The Lookout Mountain Incline Railway takes you on a journey up to the best view in Chattanooga.
+The Lookout Mountain Incline Railway takes you on a journey up to the top of Lookout Mountain with incredible views.

 The adventure to Lookout Mountain begins in St. Elmo Historic District.
-From the St. Elmo Station, you’ll settle down for a rail ride up to Lookout Mountain.
+From the St. Elmo Station, you’ll settle down for a rail ride up up up up the mountain.
 You’ll catch an unforgettable view of the Chattanooga Valley, the Tennessee River, and the Appalachian Mountains at the Lookout Mountain station.

 TALK TO THE ANIMALS AT THE CHATTANOOGA ZOO